jamxu88/getinvc/README.md

 <br>GIF HERE

 ### Creating a Lobby
-On the Create page, define the number of members to the lobby, and click "Create".
+1. On the Create page, define the number of members to the lobby, and click "Create".

 ### Accessing Settings
-Click the cog on the bottom left of the chat screen.
+1. Click the cog on the bottom left of the chat screen.

 ### Locking a Lobby
 1. As an owner, click the cog on the bottom left to access lobby settings.
-2. Click "Lock Lobby"
+2. Click "Lock Lobby".

+### Change Input or Output Device
+1. Click the cog on the bottom left to access lobby settings.
+2. Click the dropdown next to "Input Device" or "Output Device" and select the desired option.

+### Edit Volume of Individual Users
+1. Click the slider icon to the right of the "Voice Channel" title.
+2. Use the volume sliders that appear for each user.

+### Sharing a Lobby
+1. Click the share icon on the bottom right of the screen.
+The join link will automatically be copied into your clipboard.

+### Leaving a Lobby
+1. Click the leave icon on the bottom right of the screen.
+You will be sent back to the main screen.

+### Join a Call
+1. While not in a call, press the phone icon on the bottom left of the screen.

+### Leave a call
+1. While in a call, press the phone icon on the bottom left of the screen.

+### Send a Message
+1. Type the desired message in the text box at the bottom of the screen.
+2. Press Enter or click the arrow to the right of the textbox.

+### Toggle mute
+1. Click the microphone icon on the bottom left of the screen.